-1.7 Invest in Real-Time Space Availability in Select Public Lots
+1.7 Invest in Real-Time Space Availability Technology in Select Public Lots

 - Action: Install low-cost sensors at the entry and exit points to select public parking lots in Downtown.
-Maintain a database of lot occupancies by hour to monitor over time. - Reasoning: The cost to monitor parking availability in public parking lots with very few entry and exit points has decreased in recent years, and the data can be used to both communicate real time parking availability to the public (through signage or online) as well as track parking demands from hour to hour and month to month. - Intended Outcomes: Increased employee and customer satisfaction due to the ease of finding available off-street parking, reduced traffic associated with vehicles circulating in search of parking, and reduced data collection costs. - Additional Resources Needed: Capital costs of technology (less than \$10,000 per access sensor/display sign), staff time to display real-time parking availability on the website (if desired).
+Maintain a database of lot occupancies by hour to monitor over time. - Reasoning: The cost to monitor parking availability in public parking lots with very few entry and exit points has decreased in recent years, and the data can be used to both communicate real time parking availability to the public (through signage or online) as well as track parking demands from hour to hour and month to month. - Intended Outcomes: Increased employee and customer satisfaction due to the ease of finding available off-street parking, reduced traffic associated with vehicles circulating in search of parking, and reduced data collection costs. - Additional Resources Needed: - Implementation: - Cost: Moderate Capital costs of technology is estimated at \$10K \$15K per lot (including sensors/display sign), staff time to display real-time parking availability on the website (if desired). - Staff Impact: Low System is largely self-sustaining after installation (by vendor) - Overall Impact: Increased employee and customer satisfaction due to the ease of finding available off-street parking, reduced traffic associated with vehicles circulating in search of parking, and reduced data collection costs. - Priority: High